-An access_token generated via the OAuth 2.0 Password grant type will be required for any components that create, or use, data specific to an end user (e.g. the Card Transactions or Card Balance Components).
+An access_token generated via the OAuth 2.0 Password grant type or Custom Client Token will be required for any components that create, or use, data specific to an end user (e.g. the Card Transactions or Card Balance Components).
 To properly authenticate the end user, you will need to create them as a username in our Admin service, and then use one of the following options for the password:

-Use our Custom Client Token Auth.
+Use the Custom Client Token Auth and store the password for the client in your own KMS.
 This is the recommended option when you have an existing user base.
 You will create a public-private key pair, and then upload the public key to the "API Keys and Whitelists" page on your Hydrogen portal, as shown below.
 Once you authenticate the user on your site using your own auth mechanism, you can then sign the request with your key and submit only the username.
 The result will be the same JWT generated from our OAuth Password grant, and can be used to securely access only the user's data.

 Integrating with SSO Services